EB5AN Leads the EB-5 Industry with Fourteen Form I-956F Approvals—and No RFEs

 EB5AN’s Record of Form I-956F USCIS Approvals

-EB5AN has a strong track record of receiving Form I-956F approval for all of the EB-5 projects we manage.
+EB5AN has a strong track record of receiving Form I-956F approval for all the EB-5 projects we manage.
 These EB-5 projects span a wide range of industries and markets.
-Our projects include single-family homes, condominiums, ski resorts, luxury residences, and more.
-With USCIS-approved regional centers covering the entire continental United States, our projects also span multiple markets.
-In fact, each of our EB-5 projects with Form I-956F approval is in a different geographic market—namely Florida, Georgia, Colorado, and Utah.
+Our projects include single-family homes, multifamily apartments, condominiums, ski resorts, luxury residences, and more.
+With USCIS-approved regional centers covering the entire continental United States, our Form I-956F approved projects also span multiple markets—namely Colorado, Florida, Georgia, Idaho, Wyoming, and Utah.
 Notably, we have received these approvals quickly and without USCIS issuing any RFEs.

 Other regional centers typically sponsor only a few EB-5 projects.
 Most focus on a single industry in a single geographic market.
 Despite this, many of these regional centers do not yet have Form I-956F approval, are facing long processing times, or have received RFEs.